-Fundamentally, the UKP seeks to help foster and fund indigenous church planters in the United Kingdom who hold to the tenets of the Reformed faith.
-Since 2013, the PCA churches in the partnership have given nearly $500,000 for that purpose.
+The UKP seeks to help foster and fund indigenous church planters in the United Kingdom who hold to the tenets of the Reformed faith.
+Since 2013, the PCA churches in the partnership have given over $900,000 for that purpose.

 The UKP has no paid staff or financial accounts, and there is no fee to join.
-It exists solely to connect PCA churches with Reformed U.K. church planters from the Free Church of Scotland, the International Presbyterian Church, and the Fellowship of Independent Evangelical Churches.
+It exists solely to connect PCA churches with Reformed U.K. church planters from the Free Church of Scotland, The International Presbyterian Church, and The Fellowship of Independent Evangelical Churches.
 On even-numbered years the UKP meets in the United States.
-The three British denominations send representatives to the meeting, as do the stateside churches in the UKP, now up to 12.
 On odd-numbered years, the meeting takes place in the British Isles.

 Free Church of Scotland